USDA FoodKeeper – Cold Storage Guidelines

 To determine if Uni Sea Urchin has gone bad, look for a strong fishy or ammonia-like smell, as fresh uni should have a mild, oceanic aroma.
 Visually, fresh uni should appear plump and creamy, while bad uni may look discolored, slimy, or dried out.
 Lastly, fresh uni should have a smooth and creamy texture, so if it feels gritty, mushy, or overly soft, it is likely spoiled.

 Uni Sea Urchin carries a risk of foodborne illness if not handled properly.
 The main pathogens associated with Uni Sea Urchin are bacteria like Vibrio and Listeria.
-To prevent illness, always purchase Uni Sea Urchin from reputable sources, ensure it is properly stored and refrigerated, and consume it fresh.
+To reduce the risk of foodborne illness, always purchase Uni Sea Urchin from reputable sources, ensure it is properly stored and refrigerated, and consume it fresh.
 High-risk scenarios include consuming Uni Sea Urchin that has been left unrefrigerated for an extended period or eating it raw if it has not been properly handled.

 To store Uni Sea Urchin properly, keep it refrigerated at all times.
 Ideally, store it in a sealed container or wrapped tightly in plastic wrap to prevent exposure to air and moisture, which can cause it to spoil quickly.
 It is recommended to consume Uni Sea Urchin as soon as possible after purchase for the best taste and quality.
 Additionally, if you are unsure about the freshness of Uni Sea Urchin, trust your senses - it should have a fresh ocean smell and a firm texture.